 You don’t have to submit a separate application for studying outside of Australia unless you plan to reduce your study load.
 If you cannot enrol in 48 units of credit (UOC) for the year, you will need to apply for a reduced study load.
 For example, if you’re only going to complete 6UOC in Term 1, you would apply for a reduced study load.

-Only book flights when you:
+You can book flights if you:

 The Australian Government has also recently announced changes to Australia’s post study work visa, the Temporary Graduate Visa (subclass 485).